jenstornell/squid/readme.md

 ##  In short

+- The textarea will autosize
+- Latest SQL query saved to disc
+- Format the SQL query
+- See count of affected rows
+- Fixed table scrollbar

 ## Setup

 ## Usage

 ### SQL Query

 Write the SQL query in the textarea and press the button and it will run it and display the results below.
+While you write, the textarea will autosize to content height.

 So far only SELECT queries are supported.
 No other queries can display a result.